jarydpeters/CPP-Website-Crawler/README.md

 This repo was made to assist in finding and removing a deprecated topic from a company website.

-The program takes a phrase and a URL and search it and its linked pages for the keyword phrase.
+The program takes a phrase and a URL and searches it and its linked pages for the keyword phrase.

+It outputs all URL's within the website where the phrase was found to "matched_urls.txt"

 It does not search externally-linked websites.